Electronics by Air Freight to Turkey

 - contract manufacturers

-Electronics is especially well suited for air freight.
-The high value per kilogram makes the relatively higher transport costs of air freight economically justifiable β and the short lead time limits the capital tied up in goods in transit.
+Electronics are ideally suited for air freight.
+The high value per kilogram makes the relatively higher transport costs of air freight economically justified — and the short lead time limits the capital tied up in goods in transit.

-Production lines come to a halt if parts don't arrive on time.
-Air freight guarantees that your PCBs, semiconductors or displays are on the production floor within days β not weeks as with sea freight.
-This makes air freight not only fast but also financially wise for high-value, time-critical components.
+Production lines come to a halt if parts don’t arrive on time.
+Air freight guarantees your PCBs, semiconductors, or displays arrive on the production floor within days — not weeks as with sea freight.
+This makes air freight not only fast but also financially smart for high-value, time-sensitive components.

-Typical air freight shipments electronics
+Typical air freight shipments of electronics

 - Semiconductor chips and wafers (high risk, high value)